 A basic installation

 Engage needs data to run, and excels in the simplicity of which you can provide data to the platform.
-When you install Engage, you add two types of code to your website / server.
+When you install Engage, you will need to add some code to your site.

 This guide will walk you through installing and setting up Engage.
 A basic installation is typically completed within 30-45 minutes.